Moab Elopement Guide: Advice From A Local Photographer

 • Consider park entrance fees.
 We highly suggest picking up an annual national park pass.
 Seriously, it’s the best 80 bucks you’ll ever spend!

-• Be sure to check out and abide by any specific rules for your chosen location eg. are chairs allowed, can you erect an arch, is music allowed, is it ok to have a fresh flower bouquet and throw confetti, is popping champagne within the rules etc?
+• Be sure to check out and abide by any specific rules for your chosen location eg. are chairs allowed, can you have an arch, is music allowed, is it ok to have a fresh flower bouquet and throw confetti, is popping champagne within the rules etc?
+We’ll explain where to find all these rules.

 Moab Elopement/Wedding Permit Requirements